7adidaz/Wizard/README.md

 ### What is the best way to use the extension?
 - Don't try to summarize videos longer than 20 minutes (it will just make you wait, then respond with an error!).
-- Article summary only works for websites with the `<article>` tag only (we extract the article from the tag and its children).
+- Article summary only works for websites with the `<article>` tag (we extract the article from the tag and its children).
 - For all text-related services, please don't try to put text that is longer than 2500 characters, it will just reject the request!

-### Technologies uses:
+### Technologies & Packages used:
 -   Node.js
     - Mindsdb-js-sdk
     - Node-cache